cam090/cam-chat/README.md

 Fully functioning realtime chat application that uses React, Apollo, GraphQL subscriptions, web sockets, and Module Federation.

 **How it works**
-1) Start the server using _yarn start_
+1) Run _yarn start_ in the _client_, _server_ and _home-page_
-2) Go to localhost:8080
+2) Go to _localhost:8080_
 3) Type name and a message in the chat box - press enter to submit
-4) Open a new tab or window and type in a new name and new message then submit
+4) Open a new tab or window and type in a new name and new message then submit.
+Now you should be able to see two users having a conversation with each other :)
+6) To test Module Federation...
+ 6.1) Go to _localhost:8081_
-5) Now you should be able to see two users having a conversation with each other :)
+ 6.2) You should be able to see the previous chat history, you can also change the name and enter a new chat :)
-6) You can even add a third user...

 **Tech stack**
  - [React](https://reactjs.org/) is used to create the chat app interface.